lijun99/isce2-install/README.md

 ## Linux with Anaconda3 : scons

-1. Follow the instruction in cmake section above to install conda and if you prefer, set up a virtual env for isce2.

-2. Follow the instruction in
+1. Install Anaconda or Minoconda.
+If you only run isce2 with venv, miniconda is recommended.

+2. If you prefer, prepare a conda virtual enviroment

+       conda create -n isce2 python=3.8
+       conda activate isce2

+(Note that due to an AttributeError: 'xml.etree.ElementTree.Element' object has no attribute 'getchildren', use python=3.7 or 3.8 for now).

 3. Install required packages